 Welcome to the first installment of Mockingbird’s “Before You Go” series: information to help you travel well.
 Do you have any burning travel questions?
-Submit them on our website and I’ll answer them in future posts.
+Submit them here and I’ll answer them in future posts.
 Today's topic: the all-important passport!

 My passport is one of my most prized possessions.
 It has its very own leather case (in purple, no less).
 It lives in a fireproof safe when it’s not in use.
 And when I’m traveling with it, I am constantly aware of its whereabouts, much like a mother with an infant – except the object of my attention can fit in my pocket.
 When my last passport expired recently, it had only half a blank page left.
 So for my new passport, I sprang for the “deluxe model” with extra pages.
 It’s impressive in its heft, though at the moment all those empty pages look a bit forlorn.

 But I digress.
 As an international traveler, you know that your passport is your all-access pass to the world.
 So how do you make sure that your passport is going to stand you in good stead?

 First, know your passport – and more specifically, its expiration date.
 Once your passport expires, it’s like Cinderella’s pumpkin carriage – poof!
 It can't take you anywhere.
 When you book your international flight, get that passport out and check the expiration date.
 (I suppose the first rule should be knowing where your passport is, but I’m going to pretend that we don’t need to talk about that...because you know where it is at all times, right?
 Right?)
 You don’t want to be the person who discovers on the morning of your flight that your passport expired 3 months ago.
 I recommend that you always keep your passport renewed, even if you don’t have immediate travel plans.
 That’s one less thing to worry about as you’re planning a trip.
 Plus, you never know when an opportunity to travel might arise… or, you know, you need to flee the country.